Chao-Xi/jxazurebook/docs/az305/11az305_summary.md

 * **Cost Optimization** - Managing costs to maximize the value delivered.
-* **Operational Excellence** - Operations processes that keep a system running in production.
+* <mark>**Operational Excellence** - Operations processes that keep a system running in production</mark>.
-* **Performance Efficiency** - The ability of a system to adapt to changes in load.
+* **Performance Efficiency** - **The ability of a system to adapt to changes in load**.
 * **Reliability** - The ability of a system to recover from failures and continue to function.
 * **Security** - Protecting applications and data from threats.

-### Azure Migrate
+### 1-2 Azure Migrate

 **Azure Migrate** offers a streamlined service for **migration, modernization, and optimization on Azure**

-It simplifies the pre-migration processes like discovering, assessing, and appropriately sizing on- premises resources for infrastructure, data, and applications.
+It simplifies the pre-migration processes like discovering, assessing, and appropriately sizing on-premises resources for infrastructure, data, and applications.

 With an extensible framework, Azure Migrate easily integrates with **third-party tools**, broadening its range of supported scenarios.
 Here's what it offers:

 * **Unified Migration Platform**: A centralized portal to initiate, execute, and monitor your Azure migration journey.
 * **Diverse Toolset**: Azure Migrate provides a suite of tools for both assessment and migration.
-It features tools such as **"Azure Migrate: Discovery and Assessment" and "Migration and Modernization."** It seamlessly integrates with other Azure services, tools, and third-party offerings from **independent software vendors (ISVs).**
+	* It features tools such as **"Azure Migrate: Discovery and Assessment" and "Migration and Modernization."** It seamlessly integrates with other Azure services, tools, and third-party offerings from **independent software vendors (ISVs).**

 **Comprehensive Migration and Modernization Capabilities**: In the Azure Migrate hub, you can **assess, migrate, and modernize:**

 **Servers, Databases, and Web Apps**: Assess and migrate on-premises servers, web apps, and SQL Server instances to Azure.

 * **Databases**: Analyze on-premises SQL Server instances and databases, and migrate them to **Azure SQL on a VM, Azure SQL Managed Instance, or Azure SQL Database.**
-* **Web Applications**: Evaluate on-premises web applications and transition them to the Azure
-* App Service or Azure Kubernetes Service.
+* **Web Applications**: Evaluate on-premises web applications and transition them to the Azure App Service or Azure Kubernetes Service.
 * **Virtual Desktops**: Review your on-site **virtual desktop infrastructure (VDI)** and move it to Azure Virtual Desktop.
 * **Data Transfer**: Efficiently and affordably transfer vast data volumes to Azure using **Azure Data Box products.**

-### Azure Migrate - Integrated tools
+### 1-3 Azure Migrate - Integrated tools

 ![Alt Image Text](../images/az305_11_4.png "Body image")

-###  Azure Database Migration Service (DMS)
+### 1-4 Azure Database Migration Service (DMS)

 Azure Database Migration Service (DMS) is a fully managed service that **enables seamless migrations from various database sources to Azure data platforms** with minimal downtime.